Lea Waters

-Lea Waters (born 24 February 1971) is an Australian psychologist, speaker, author and researcher.
-She is a psychology professor at the University of Melbourne and was the founding director of the Centre for Positive Psychology in the University of Melbourne.
+Lea Waters (born 24 February 1971) is an Australian psychologist, global speaker, best-selling author and award-winning researcher.
+She is a psychology professor at the University of Melbourne, and was the founding director of the Centre for Wellbeing Science at the University of Melbourne, formerly the Centre for Positive Psychology.
 In addition, she has affiliate positions at University of Michigan and sits on the Science Board of The University of California and Berkeley’s Greater Good Science Center.
-Her main areas of research are positive psychology, organisational psychology, education, leadership and parenting.
+Her main areas of research are positive psychology, trauma recovery, adversarial growth, resilience, school psychology and parenting.

-Waters has published over 110 peer reviewed journals and book chapters.
-She has been the President of the International Positive Psychology Association and the Chair of the 6th World Congress in Positive Psychology.
+She was the 2017-2019 President of the International Positive Psychology Association and the Chair of the 6th World Congress in Positive Psychology.
 Waters was awarded Member of the Order of Australia in 2020.

 Early life

 Waters received a Bachelor’s Degree with honors in Psychology in 1992 from the University of Melbourne.
 Waters then received a Ph.D. in Industrial and Organizational Psychology in 1997 from the Deakin University.